samsquire/ideas3/README.md

 The unit of sharing in programming is quite large.
 It's rare that just a single class or set of classes is shared.
 I propose we make classes shareable.
 I would like rich class hierarchies to be shared to share models of how things work.
 I propose a Forum class and a Network class which are classes of how forums work and how Networks work.

+In the Java ecosystem, ontologic class sharing would consist of a set of builders.

 # 13. Peer optimizable software

 How can software be written so that other people can optimize it?
 This idea is so that I can write my software once and get performance optimisations from random people on the internet days after writing it.
 How do you write optimizable software?
 Some ways of writing self-optimizable software I can think of are: